Confirmation of $g_{\rm A}$ quenching using the revised spectrum-shape method for the analysis of the $^{113}$Cd $\beta$-decay as measured with the COBRA demonstrator: Spectrum-shape analysis

 By combining the single detector results into a weighted mean, an average $\overline{g}_{\rm A}$ for each of the three nuclear models can be derived.
 This is done by using the $\chi^2+1$ deviation from the minimum of the $\chi^2(g_{\rm A})$ curve as the weight and a measure of the statistical uncertainty.
 It turns out that the absolute statistical uncertainty from the sum of the weights is on the order of $\overline{\sigma}_\text{stat} \sim 1\cdot 10^{-3}$ for the ISM and MQPM and about four times higher in case of the IBFM-2.
 In comparison to the derived systematic uncertainties $\overline{\sigma}_\text{sys}$, which will be summarized in section~\ref{sec:systematics}, it is possible to neglect those statistical uncertainties in the final results.
 The extracted weighted means including the dominating systematic uncertainties are

-These values agree not only well within their designated uncertainties but also with the results obtained for the combined spectrum analysis.
+These values agree also well with the results obtained for the combined spectrum analysis.
 However, because the latter procedure makes use of averaged parameters in the template preparation, its systematic uncertainties are about 30\% higher than for the single detector analysis.
-This is why the single detector analysis, which allows for a much more nuanced treatment of the individual detector effects, is chosen as the primary analysis strategy, while the combined spectrum analysis serves as a simple cross-check.
+This is why the single detector analysis, which allows for a much more nuanced treatment of the individual detector effects, is chosen as the primary analysis strategy, while the combined spectrum analysis serves as a cross-check and is used to determine the optimal s-NME values.
+A compilation of the single detector spectra as well as their corresponding best match \gA templates can be found in Fig.~\ref{fig:appendix_single_detector_results01}\,--\,\ref{fig:appendix_single_detector_results04} in the appendix.